daveshap/maragi_sensor_audio/README.md

 # Microphone Microservice

 [MARAGI](https://github.com/benjaminharper2/maragi) microservice to provide audio clips for other services such as speech recognition and NLP.
 Allows services to subscribe.
 This service will POST detected sounds to given URL (IP or hostname, port, API endpoint).
+Includes a client app demo.

 ## Input